US Congressional Record Scraper

 Share

-Extracts daily floor speeches and statements from the US Congressional Record via the official congress.gov API.
-Returns per-article records with metadata and optional full text across all CR sections (Daily Digest, Senate, House, Extensions of Remarks).
-Coverage spans from 1995 to present.
+Extract daily floor speeches and statements from the US Congressional Record via the official Congress.gov API.
+Returns per-article records with section, volume, issue metadata, page numbers, and optional full plain text.
+Coverage spans from 1995 to the present across all CR sections: Daily Digest, Senate, House, and Extensions of Remarks.

-Each record represents a single article (speech, statement, or section entry) from a daily Congressional Record issue:
+Each record represents a single article from a daily Congressional Record issue:

 | Field | Description |